KPRoche/kubestellar/docs/content/direct/user-guide-intro.md

 ---

-The **detalled process** for installing and using KubeStellar progresses through the following stages.
+The **detalled process** for installing and using KubeStellar progresses through the following stages for setup and control.

 1. Install software prerequisites.
 See [prerequisites](pre-reqs.md).
 1. Acquire the ability to use a Kubernetes cluster to serve as the [KubeFlex](https://github.com/kubestellar/kubeflex/) hosting cluster.
 See [Acquire cluster for KubeFlex hosting](acquire-hosting-cluster.md).